Wildlander-mod/Support/Docs/SSEFAQ.md

 We're sorry to see you leave!

-Uninstalling Ultsky is a simple matter of deleting the installation folder.
+Uninstalling Wildlander is a simple matter of deleting the installation folder.

 ---
 # Wabbajack Issues